 (4) A consumer seeking supply under Tariff C2 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

+[Clause 8 inserted in Gazette 30 Mar 2009 p.
+1004-5.]

-8. Tariff D2 (special tariff for certain premises)
+9. Tariff D2 (special tariff for certain premises)

 (1) Tariff D2 is available for premises wholly used by a charitable or benevolent organisation for providing residential accommodation other than for commercial gain, being premises for which Tariff A2 is not available.